hao-ai-lab/LookaheadDecoding/README.md

 ### Experimental Results

-Our study shows lookahead decoding substantially reduce latency, ranging from 1.5x to 2.3x on different datasets, on a single GPU.
-See figure below.
+Our study shows lookahead decoding substantially reduces latency, ranging from 1.5x to 2.3x on different datasets on a single GPU.
+See the figure below.

 <div align="center">
   <picture>